+Guidance: State Preschool Funding Terms and Conditions, pages 48-49, Head Start Performance Standards 1302.34.
 Parent/guardian involvement takes time and commitment on the part of both parents/guardians and all staff in the classroom.
 However, the payoff for the child, the family and the staff is great!
 Staff helps parents by making them partners in their child's education.
 Below are several strategies to enhance parent involvement:

 - 1. Provide all parents with an orientation that includes topics such as program philosophy, program goals and objectives, program activities, and due process procedures (refer to the Parent Policy Handbook). - 2.
 Let parents know they are their child's first and most important teacher and that when they are involved in their child's education, the child does better in school. - 3.
-Personally invite parents to visit the classroom.
-Encourage them to participate in the classroom, share a talent, a hobby, a custom, an occupation, and collect or make materials at home that can be used in the classroom.
-Respect and accept what parents have to offer toward active involvement. - 4.
+Encourage parents to participate in the classroom, share a talent, a hobby, a custom, an occupation, and collect or make materials at home that can be used in the classroom.
+Respect and accept what parents have to offer toward active involvement.
+(Suspended until further notice) - 4.
 Help parents reinforce the connection between learning at school and learning at home.
 Provide them with information about the weekly classroom program and activities they can do at home to enhance this learning.
 Actively seek parent ideas to incorporate into your lesson plans. - 5.
 Let parents know about the ways they can encourage and support their children: - In trying new things - In getting to school on time - In his/her enthusiasm about learning things of interest - In all his/her achievements, large and small - In listening to, talking and discussing school activities together - 6.
 Encourage parents to communicate regularly with you through two-way communication and/or informally.
 Let them know it's important to observe their child and to share important insights with you. - 7.
 Facilitate the early election of PC and PAC classroom representatives and alternates. - 8.
 Post PC and PAC agendas and minutes in the classroom each month. - 9.
 Share transition information at parent meetings for those parents who will have young children transitioning into preschool (e.g., from Early Head Start) and for those children entering kindergarten. - 10.
-Encourage parents to continue their involvement in the education system as an advocate for their children as they transition out of preschool.
+Encourage parents to continue their involvement in the education system as an advocate for their children as they transition out of preschool. - 11.
+Encourage parents to register and utilize Learning Genie. - 12.
+Encourage parents to register and utilize Ready Rosie.